Ford-Cosworth EC / ED engine: 1995: Pacific

 British team Pacific, like Forti Corse, had its roots in Formula 3000.
 In 1994, Pacific debuted in Formula using a three-year-old Reynard chassis and a 1992- stage Ilmor ten-cylinder engine, serviced at Mader 1.
 Pacific was the weakest team this year.
 It failed to achieve a finish.
 Both drivers failed to qualify at every race from the French Grand Prix until the end of the season.
 For 1995, Pacific switched to Cosworth ED1 custom engines.
 The PR02 chassis was a new design by Frank Coppuck.
 The car was said to have significant aerodynamic problems that the team was unable to fix due to a lack of funds for testing.
 Pacific began the season with drivers Andrea Montermini and Bertrand Gachot.
 When the financial situation became difficult during the course of the year, pay drivers Giovanni Lavaggi and Jean-Denis Delétraz took over the cockpit for individual races from Gachot, who was co-owner of the team.
 Pacific's second season was again unsuccessful: there were 16 defects, eight accidents, one retirement, and one disqualification.
-Once Gachot couldn't start because of gearbox problems, and once you weren't classified because you were far behind.
+Once Gachot couldn't start because of gearbox problems, and once they weren't classified because they were far behind.
 However, it is doubtful whether all the failures were actually due to technical reasons.
 Andrea Montermini later explained that his duties were often due to the team's financial needs: Since Pacific had no money for regular engine overhauls, he was instructed to only do a few laps in the races and then give up, in order to extend the life of the engines to stretch.
 At the end of the season, as in the previous year, the team had not scored a point in the constructors' championship.
-For 1996, Pacific endeavored with John Juddaround Yamaha customer engines.
+For 1996, Pacific endeavored with John Judd around Yamaha customer engines.
 However, this did not happen because the team could not budget for another Formula 1 season and instead returned to the Formula 3000 championship in 1996.